 To maintain status as a biomedical science major, students must maintain a C+ or better in all courses taken to fulfill the major requirements, and a 2.75 QPA overall.
 If a student is not successful in obtaining the required grade, he or she may repeat the course.
-If a biomedical science major fails to earn a grade of C+ on any two required major courses, the students must withdraw from the biomedical science major.
 If a student feels that he/she has not obtained the required grade in a biomedical science major course due to an extenuating circumstance, he or she may file a written appeal, documenting these circumstances to the school dean.
 Transfer students are welcome.
 Placement is based on program admission criteria.

 Biomedical science courses: Hours

 BIOL 113 Evolution, Ecology, and Organisms 4

 BIOL 114 Cells: Genetic and Molecular Perspectives 4

 BIOL 220 Cellular Diversity 4

 BIOM 301 Biomedical Science Seminar 1

 CHEM 111 Fundamentals of Chemistry I 4

 CHEM 112 Fundamentals of Chemistry II 4

 CHEM 221 Organic Chemistry I 4

 CHEM 222 Organic Chemistry II 4

 MATH 103 Calculus I 3

 Choose one from: 3

 BIOM 399 Internship in a Health Profession

 BIOM 428 Individual Research in Biomedical Science

 One of the following Physics courses: 8

 PHYS 141-142 College Physics

 PHYS 161-162 Physics I and II

 Biomedical Electives: 10-16

 BIOL 323 Genetics

 BIOL 332 Vertebrate Anatomy

 BIOL 333 Vertebrate Physiology

 BIOL 345 Animal Behavior

 BIOL 356 Neurobiology

 BIOL 360 Molecular Cell Biology

 BIOL 424 Microbiology

 BIOM 238 Introduction to Research

 BIOM 312 Forensic Science

 BIOM 420 Cancer Biology

 BIOM 454 Immunology

 CHEM 320 Introductory Biochemistry

 Additional Electives: 0-6

 BIOL 480 Case Studies in Biology

 BIOM 398 Special Topics in Biomedical Science

 H P 270 Nutrition

 MATH 222 Introductory Statistics

 PHIL 224 Ethical Issues in Medicine

 PSYC 308 or 341 Abnormal Behavior or Psychology of Development

+PSYC 315 Drugs and Behavior